oqolarte/c-noob-filez/README.md

 Some of it are legit mini-projects, some are exercises from different C programming books and courses all over the internet.

+None of which are really polished for practical purposes, I think.

 ## Why C?

 I like the idea of creating a software that's "closer" to the hardware, and C might just be the programming language for that.